Managing food and beverage operations in a multi-site business is a monumental task.

 F&B stock data needs to sync with other back-of-house processes to be useful.
 (See point 3 & 4 of this article, and you’ll get what we mean).
 So that’s what we did.

-Apicbase automates stock control using data from EPOS, procurement and production.
+Apicbase restaurant inventory management software automates stock depletion and control using data from your POS system, purchase orders and production.
 It allows managers to easily access stock reports and compare theoretical with the actual inventory levels.

 You’ll identify uncontrolled food waste due to theft, over portioning or squandering before it kills profit margins.